MaceStudio/Dark-Souls-Memories.gmx/README.md

 Dark-Souls-Memories
 ===================

-A Dark Souls fan game where the wills of souls bring phantoms to their memories.
-This repository will be a dump from the private trunk of the team.
+A Dark Souls fan game built with Game Maker Studio.
+Thanks to everyone interested in the project, this Github will serve as the team repo, but you're free to offer your contributions as well!